If you’re familiar with my content, you may have come across my broken record message about neuroplasticity:

 You can create new neural pathways in your brain until the day you die.

 And just like any other muscle in your body, when it comes to your brain, you use it or lose it.

 According to neuropsychologist at the Washington, DC Veterans Administration Medical Center, Dr. Celeste Campbell:

 “From the time the brain begins to develop in utero until the day we die, the connections among the cells in our brains reorganize in response to our changing needs.
 This dynamic process allows us to learn from and adapt to different experiences.”

-What does neuroplasticity have to do with developing a growth mindset?
+What does neuroplasticity have to do with developing a growth mindset in adults?